trynova/nova/GARBAGE_COLLECTOR.md

 let a = a.unbind();
 // No garbage collection or JS call can happen after this point.
 We no longer need the GcToken. let gc = gc.into_nogc();
-let a = a.bind(gc); // With this we're back to beign bound; temporary unbinding like this is okay.
+let a = a.bind(gc); // With this we're back to being bound; temporary unbinding like this is okay.
 ```

 **Bad example:**